Green's function method for the single-particle resonances in a deformed Dirac equation: Summary and Perspectives

-In this work, we apply Green's function method to investigate the resonant states in a quadrupole-deformed Woods-Saxon potential by solving a coupled-channel Dirac equation for the first time.
-Detailed formalism for the construction of Green's function on the basis of coupled-channel representation is presented in coordinate space.
+In this work, we apply the Green's function method to investigate the resonant states in quadrupole-deformed Woods-Saxon potentials by solving coupled-channel Dirac equations for the first time.
+The detailed formalism for the construction of the Green's function on the basis of the coupled-channel representation is presented in coordinate space.
 Besides, a direct and effective approach is proposed to find resonance parameters of all kinds by searching for the extremes of the density of states, which exactly correspond to the resonant states.

-To verify the deformed GF-Dirac code, numerical checks are carried out in two steps.
+To verify the performance of the deformed GF-Dirac code, numerical checks are carried out in two steps.
 Firstly, we solve the coupled-channel Dirac equation with the deformation parameter $\beta=0$ and compare the obtained density of states for $\varepsilon > 0$ to those by solving the spherical radial Dirac equation.
 In addition the energies and widths of resonant states are compared with those obtained by the CSM approach.
-The excellent agreement between the results obtained with the two methods demonstrate that the deformed GF-Dirac model is fully correct in the decoupled case.
-Secondly, for a specific deformed potential with $\beta=0.47$, we do the calculations using GF method and compare the results with those obtained by ACCC and SPS methods.
-The agreement among these three methods indicates that the GF method is reliable for predicting resonant states in a quadrupole-deformed potential.
+The excellent agreement between the results obtained with the two methods demonstrates that the deformed GF-Dirac model is fully correct in the decoupled case.
+Secondly, for a specific deformed potential with $\beta=0.47$, we carry out the calculations using the GF method and compare the results with those obtained by the CSM, ACCC, and SPS methods.
+The good agreement between GF and CSM indicates that the GF method is effective for predicting both narrow and wide resonant states in a quadrupole-deformed potential.

 Finally, as an application, we investigate the recently reported halo candidate nucleus $^{37}$Mg~\cite{PRL2014Kobayashi_112_242501} and present the evolution of the single-neutron levels for bound and resonant states as a function of the deformation parameter.
-The pattern of the Nilsson levels calculated by the deformed GF-Dirac model is consistent with those by the deformed ACCC method~\cite{PRC2015Xu_92_024324} and coupled-channel Schr\"{o}dinger equation~\cite{PRC2007Hamamoto_76_054319}.
-It is found that crossing phenomenon between the configurations $1/2[321]$ and $5/2[312]$ happens at a deformation of approximately $0.5$, which may enhance the probability to occupy the $1/2[321]$ orbital coming from $2p_{3/2}$ and explain the observation of a $p$-wave one-neutron halo configuration in $^{37}$Mg.
+The pattern of the Nilsson levels calculated by the deformed GF-Dirac model is consistent with those by the deformed ACCC method~\cite{PRC2015Xu_92_024324} and the coupled-channel Schr\"{o}dinger equation~\cite{PRC2007Hamamoto_76_054319}.
+It is found that a crossing phenomenon between the configurations $1/2[321]$ and $5/2[312]$ happens at a deformation of approximately $0.5$, which may enhance the probability to occupy the $1/2[321]$ orbital coming from $2p_{3/2}$ and explain the observation of a $p$-wave one-neutron halo configuration in $^{37}$Mg.